ivanleomk/ivanleomk.github.io/docs/blog/posts/generating-user-queries.md

 ## Introduction

-Over the past few weeks, I've generated millions of tokens of synthetic data.
-Through trial and error, I've discovered that the common advice about using personas and multi-hop queries, while helpful, misses a crucial point: understanding and simulating user intent is far more important than generating volume.
+I've generated millions of tokens worth of synthetic data over the last few weeks, and I've learned something surprising: everyone talks about using different personas or complex question structures when creating synthetic data, but they're missing what really matters.

+The most important thing is actually understanding why users are asking their questions in the first place - their intent.

 Let's explore this concept using [Peek](https://peek.money), an AI personal finance bot, as our case study.

 By examining how synthetic data generation evolves from basic documentation-based approaches to intent-driven synthesis, we'll see why focusing on user intent produces more valuable training data.

 <!-- more -->